vsgo222/beam/README.md

  This example is using the default scenario BEAMVILLE.

+ 9. You will need the additional input files for your scenario as well, otherwise you'll get a error for missing files.

  **Trouble Shooting**
  - If you're having trouble with memory issues, you may have a 32-bit Java Virtual Machine.
 You can lower the memory allocation by changing the -Xmx8g to -Xmx4g, but for bigger scenarios, you'll run out of memory.
 You can also try to run this on a lab computer to test it.